angular-ui/ui-scroll/README.md

 Please feel free to make Pull Requests.
 Below is the information which could be useful for local developing and contributing.

 The ui-scroll sources are in [./src](https://github.com/angular-ui/ui-scroll/tree/master/src) folder.
 They could not be run as is because of ES6 modules (since v1.6.0), they should be built.
-Build process includes jshint sources verification, webpack-based distributive files forming and tests running.
+The build process includes jshint sources verification, distributive files generating and tests running.

 There are some npm scripts available for developing.